 Halloween is lurking creepily around the corner.
 And whose fault is that?
 The Irish!
 The jolly green giant of a country that gave us leprechauns, U2 and whiskey.
-Not to mention Guinness, a plethora of uses for the potato, Michael Flatley … and his herds of dead-armed dancers.
+Not to mention Guinness, a plethora of uses for the potato, herds of dead-armed dancers and soul cakes.

-And by spirits I’m not talking about gin, people.
-Though I wouldn’t mind one … if anyone’s offering.
-I’m talking about wee ghosties!
-That’s right, all the goblins and ghouls that were normally trapped in purgatory were thought to come a-knockin’ on this one supernatural night of the year.
-Now, given that the Ghostbusters weren’t about until the mid-1980’s, people had to resort to DIY spirit exterminating and would wear costumes and masks to confuse and frighten off the harmful spectres.
-Then, after all that exhausting scaring, the people would feast and get pissed (on the other type of spirit – they were Irish after all) in celebration of the good ones.
+All the goblins and ghouls that were normally trapped in purgatory were thought to come a-knockin’ on this one supernatural night of the year.
+Now, given the Ghostbusters weren’t about until the mid-1980’s, folk had to resort to DIY spirit exterminating.
+They would don costumes and masks to confuse and frighten off the harmful spectres.
+Then, after all that exhausting scaring, they’d crack open a bottle or two of the other type of spirits to celebrate the good ones.

 When Irish immigrants brought their version of Halloween to North America, most of these medieval customs were already long forgotten and, despite Halloween being firmly ensconced as an American institution by the end of the 18th century, the tradition of dressing in silly costumes and taking candy from strangers didn’t really begin to take off until around the 1930s.

 In Australia, we’re late bloomers to Halloween’s creepy carousing.
-I have zero recollection of Halloween during my childhood; it just didn’t register in 70’s suburban Sydney.
-And, given his British heritage, Mr Eats World instead celebrated Guy Fawkes Day, which happened around the same time of year and has something to do with some 15th century pyro and appears to be more about burning effigies and setting off fireworks.
+I have zero recollection of Halloween during my childhood and, given his British heritage, Mr Eats World instead celebrated Guy Fawkes Day, which happened around the same time of year and has something to do with some 15th century pyro.
 But over the last decade or two there’s been a spooky shift and it’s become quite the big deal to little folk … and some big folk too.
-Including me.

-While these days the spirits seem to be just as happy with a couple of fun-size Mars Bars, this year for cultural and historical accuracy, we’ve decided to add traditional soul cakes to our Halloween table… only we’ve added edible souls!
+While visiting spirits seem to be just as happy with a couple of fun-size Mars Bars these days, for cultural and historical accuracy, this year we’ve decided to add traditional soul cakes to our Halloween table… only we’ve added edible souls.